The first comprehensive study of a giant nebula around a radio-quiet quasar in the $z < 1$ Universe: Discussion

+The discovery of a giant nebula requires both the presence of gas and its positioning within quasar's ionization cone.
+However, due to projection effects, the relative position between the quasar and the nebula remains uncertain.
+The two previously mentioned hypotheses provide potential frameworks.
+(1) If the gas results from stripping of the quasar host's ISM, the nebula is likely to surround the quasar.
+In this case, it will naturally be illuminated by the quasar.
+Alternatively (2) if the nebula arises from the stripped CGM/ISM of other galaxies in the overdensity, the gas will be widely distributed throughout the groups and more distant from the quasar.
+Only a fraction of this gas might coincidentally fall within the quasar's ionization cone, consistent with the large opening angle suggested by \citet{2013ApJ...775L...3T, 2016ApJ...830..120B, 2018ApJ...861..122S, 2020MNRAS.495.1874D}.

-To investigate the location of the nebula relative to the quasar and the emission geometry of HE\,0238$-$1904, we show the surface brightness profiles of [O\,II] and [O\,III] made with \texttt{Photutils} \citep{larry_bradley_2023_7946442} in Figure \ref{fig:RP}.
-The profile of [O\,II] declines smoothly as a function of radius, while the [O\,III] exhibits shallower drop due to the bright knots seen in the narrow-band images.
-The centroids of narrow-band [O\,II] and [O\,III] surface brightness maps are 10 and 19 pkpc away from the quasar, respectively.
-This correspondence in position can be explained if the nebula surrounds the quasar.
-Alternatively, the nebula could be more distant from the quasar and reside within its ionization cone by chance.
-This is more probable if the opening angle is wide, as suggested by \citet{2013ApJ...775L...3T, 2016ApJ...830..120B, 2018ApJ...861..122S, 2020MNRAS.495.1874D}.
-However, a large opening angle also makes chance alignment of the [O\,II] centroid and the quasar centroid within $15\%$ of the size of the nebula less likely.
+To examine between these scenarios, we show the surface brightness profiles of [O\,II] and [O\,III] made with \texttt{Photutils} \citep{larry_bradley_2023_7946442} in Figure \ref{fig:RP}.
+The profile of [O\,II] declines smoothly as a function of radius, and plateaus at $\approx \rm 50 \, pkpc$.
+In contrast, the [O\,III] profile exhibits shallower drop due to the bright knots seen in the narrow-band images.
+The plateau in the [O\,II] profile corresponds to the head-tail morphology of the nebula, and the bright knots hints at a dwarf-related origin for part of the nebula.
+Collectively, the [O\,II] and [O\,III] profiles suggest a complex scenario.
+The centroids of narrow-band [O\,II] and [O\,III] surface brightness maps are 10 and 19 pkpc away from the quasar respectively, an alignment to within $15\%$ of the size of the nebula.
+This coincidence could be explained if the gas surrounds the quasar or if the quasars ionization cone is fairly well centered on our LOS.
+However, the significant contributions of individual dwarf galaxies to the [O\,III] surface brightness profile underscore the challenge in precisely determining the nebula's position relative to the quasar.
+Consequently, it is plausible that both scenarios (1) and (2) contribute to the nebula.